Check out our comprehensive New Years Eve London events guide.

 Last year's fireworks

 A staggering 250,000 people attended the New Years Eve fireworks last year, making it one of the capital's most popular ways to see out the old year and welcome the new.
-Last year, BBC Radio One DJ Nihal warmed up the crowds ahead of the London Eye fireworks with a live set from 10pm, and this year's event promises to be equally as vibrant.
+Previous years have seen DJs warm up the crowds ahead of the London Eye fireworks, and this year's event promises to be equally as vibrant.
 However, if you feel like watching the display from indoors instead, there are plenty of venues offering spectacular views.

 Recommended Restaurants to Watch New Years Eve Fireworks